viktorgkw/Mocha-Chai-Testing/README.md

 https://dev.to/wakeupmh/debugging-mocha-tests-in-vscode-468a
 ```

-## Thanks for checking out the repository
+## Thanks for checking out the repository!